 As the skin care business became more competitive in the 1920s, Pond’s creams began to lose sales to higher priced lines from salon-based companies such as Elizabeth Arden and Helena Rubinstein.
 As one market researcher noted, “women thought that higher priced creams must be better” (Peiss, 2007, p.
 137).

-Pond’s also responded to the increasing sophistication of its customers by adding an astringent and cleansing tissues to its skin routine in 1928.
+Pond’s also responded to the increasing sophistication of its customers by adding Pond’s Skin Freshener and Pond’s Cleansing Tissues to its skin routine in 1928.
 Although described as a four-step process, it was in reality very similar to other three-step skin care routines commonly introduced in the 1920s.

 One, lavishly apply Pond’s Cold Cream for immaculate cleansing.
 Two, remove with Tissues.
 Three, pat face and neck briskly with the rejuvenating Freshener.
 Four, just a whisk of Vanishing Cream can make the powder cling.